Join the LadVen OS testing programRequest a demo

 States you may see

-- a transition between stages is blocked by a protective check with a clear message - meet the condition and retry;
+• a transition between stages is blocked by a protective check - the message lists every unmet condition, meet them all and retry;

 Good practices